Medically reviewed by Drugs.com. Last updated on Mar 28, 2022.

 It is very important that your doctor check your progress very closely while you are receiving regadenoson.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-regadenoson may cause serious types of allergic reactions, including anaphylaxis.
+Regadenoson may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you start having a rash; itching; increased heart rate; lightheadedness or fainting; trouble breathing; trouble swallowing; swelling of your hands, face, mouth, or throat; or chest pain after you receive the medicine.
+Tell your doctor right away if you start having a rash, itching, increased heart rate, lightheadedness or fainting, trouble breathing, trouble swallowing, swelling of your hands, face, mouth, or throat, or chest pain after you receive the medicine.

-Make sure your doctor knows if you are using theophylline (e.g., Theo-24®, Uniphyl®) before you receive regadenoson.
-You may need to stop using theophylline for at least 12 hours before the test.
+Make sure your doctor knows if you are using aminophylline or theophylline (Theo-24®, Uniphyl®) before you receive regadenoson.
+You may need to stop using aminophylline or theophylline for at least 12 hours before the test.

 Do not take anything that contains caffeine for at least 12 hours before you receive regadenoson.
 This includes medicines, foods, and beverages with caffeine, such as coffee, tea, and cola drinks.